alphagov/government-service-design-manual/service-manual/user-centered-design/resources/header-footer.md

 If your service requires a search function this should sit in the header.
 The search form should be clearly labelled, indicating that it is only searching your service and not the entire GOV.UK domain.

 You should try to not complicate the interface by having multiple search boxes on a single page, however, you may need to use in-page filters.
-These should be clearly and accessibly labeled and given appropriate ARIA attributes.
+These should be clearly and accessibly labelled and given appropriate ARIA attributes.
 They should also be visually differentiated from the main search box.

 ### Soliciting end user feedback